Shaga-Matula/guitar-licks/README.md

 - CSS
   - Guitar Licks ---- no errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fshaga-matula.github.io%2Fguitar-licks%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)

+### Wave Testing
+  - Getting very bad contrast from backround image on main landing page.
+I changed the backround image to black and white and gave it a backround of black.

 ## <h1>Design</h1>

 ### Inital Sketch  :-  A rough sketch was performed to get the basic layout of the page using pen and paper